Welcome to Year 5

 As theologians, we will learn about Hindu beliefs about human beings, their relationship to Brahman and to each other.
 We will focus on the ways in which religious beliefs impact on individuals' decisions and actions.
 We will learn about Muslim beliefs about being human building on learning from KS1, and Hindu beliefs about being human from the previous term.
 We will focus on the ways in which religious beliefs impact on individuals’ decisions and actions.

 As computer users, we will know how and when to use different systems for reporting inappropriate content or behaviour online.
-We will also learn about Copyright and understand why it is important.
-Whilst online, we will know how searches work, and how to do them using keywords.
+We will also learn about being safe online and strategies to ensure that safety.

 As artists we will create pieces of work linked with our study of the Ancient Greeks.
 This will include printing Greek pottery, using our clay knowledge to make 3D pieces of Greek inspired pots and also developing our sketching skills by learning about the proportions of the human body, linking this to Greek soldiers.